CossonArthur/ComputationalFinance/Calibration.md

 The models parameters need to be calibrated to reflect the reality of the market

-# Black & Scholes
-optimise the Least Square difference between the model and the real value of the option.
+Objective : optimise the Least Square difference between the model and the real value of the option.

 The *fun* function is returning the difference between the model and the market price